hydrodynamicstability/Invitation-to-Hydrodynamics/philosophy.md

 Steven L. Brunton, Bernd R. Noack, and Petros Koumoutsakos, 2020:  Machine learning for fluid mechanics.  *Annual Review of Fluid Mechanics*, 52:  477-508.

+A more recent perspective on this is given by

+Kunihiko Taira, Georgios Rigas, and Kai Fukami, 2025:  Machine learning in fluid dynamics:  a critical assessment.  *Physical Review Fluids*, 10:  090701.

 [Return to main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/)